prateekbagora/COMP6721-Project/README.md

 ## Procedure to Run:
 Note: First you need to add the path of project folder to "ROOT_PATH" in "Constants.py" file.

-**** Phase 1 ****
+### Phase 1

- 1- Open the file "TrainingTestingEvaluation.py" and run it, it will load the data, execute the model and gives the results.
+1. Open the file "TrainingTestingEvaluation.py" and run it, it will load the data, execute the model and gives the results.
 2. If you want to test or use the trained model again, you have to run "RerunTestingAndEvaluation.py".

-**** end Phase 1 ****

-**** Phase 2 ****
+### Phase 2

-3. open the "TrainingAndCrossValidation.py" and run it, it will apply the k-fold cross validation and save the evaluation of cross validation on disk as a numpy array in file '\Processed Dataset\Numpy\CrossValidationEvaluations.npy' for later use.
+3. Open the "TrainingAndCrossValidation.py" and run it, it will apply the k-fold cross validation and save the evaluation of cross validation on disk as a numpy array in file
+'\Processed Dataset\Numpy\CrossValidationEvaluations.npy' for later use.
 Also, it saves the evaluation of testing on disk as a numpy array in file '\Processed Dataset\Numpy\FinalTestingEvaluations.npy' for later use.
 4. If you want to test or use the cross validation model again, you have to run "ComparingEvaluation.py".

-**** end Phase 2 ****